Roonstrasse Synagogue

-Roonstrasse Synagogue, located in Cologne, Germany, is the only surviving of the five synagogues of the city before the Nazi era.
+Roonstrasse Synagogue (Synagoge Roonstraße) is an Orthodox Jewish congregation and synagogue, located at 50 Roonstraße in Cologne, Germany.
+The synagogue is the only surviving of the five synagogues of Cologne before the Nazi era.

 History

 The Jewish community in Cologne has the longest history in Germany, being first mentioned in 321.
 Expelled in 1424, the Jews did not return to Cologne until 1798.
 In 1815 the community numbered 150, growing to 8000 in 1895, and 18,281 by 1933, the largest in Germany after Berlin.

+First synagogue

-The foundation stone of the Neo-Romanesque style building, designed by Cologne architects Schreiterer & Below, was laid on October 23, 1895, and the inauguration took place on March 22, 1899.
-Like all the other synagogues on the city it was attacked and set alight on the night of November 9, 1938, known as Kristallnacht, the nationwide attacks on Jewish businesses and synagogues.
-It was further damaged during World War Two, with the front portion was completely destroyed leaving only the burnt out tower and central section.
+The foundation stone of the Romanesque Revival style building, designed by Cologne architects Schreiterer & Below, was laid on October 23, 1895, and the inauguration took place on March 22, 1899.
+Like all the other synagogues on the city it was attacked and set alight on November 9, 1938, during Kristallnacht.
+It was further damaged during World War II, when the front portion was completely destroyed leaving only the burnt out tower and central section.

+Rebuilt synagogue

 Returned to the surviving Jewish community in 1945, in the late 1950s they decided to completely rebuild, as it was the only one not completely destroyed.
 The reconstruction was under the direction of the architect Helmut Goldschmidt, with minor changes on the outside and a simplified interior (with new leadlight windows by Lammers & Warzager), and was reopened on September 20, 1959.
-On Christmas Eve of that year, the Synagogue was smeared with anti-Jewish slogans by members of the far-right Deutsche Reichspartei.
+On Christmas Eve of that year, the synagogue was smeared with anti-Jewish slogans by members of the far-right Deutsche Reichspartei.
 West German Chancellor Konrad Adenauer, who had been mayor of Cologne from 1917 until removed by the Nazi government in 1933, made the desecration the subject in his New Year's speech.
 Since then it has been center of Jewish community of Cologne, and consists of a community center, a small display of items associated with Cologne Jewry, and a kosher restaurant.
 The interior of the reconstructed synagogue has a vast blue dome.

 On August 19, 2005, Pope Benedict XVI visited Roonstrasse Synagogue.
-This visit was the second ever visit to any synagogue by any one of the Popes.
+This visit was the second ever visit to any synagogue by any of the Popes.
 There, he condemned Nazism and antisemitism.